alwaysdata/documentation/content/e-mails/set-up-spf-dkim-dmarc/index.en.md

 ||0 = DKIM and SPF failure (default)|
 |rua|Recipients of aggregated failure reports|

-To implement it, a TXT record needs to be created in the **DNS records** tab for the domain:
+To implement it, a `TXT` DNS record needs to be created.
+At alwaysdata, you will find it in the **DNS records** tab of the domain:

 {{< fig "images/dmarc-record.png" "DMARC record" >}}

----

 ### Links